puppetlabs/puppetserver/documentation/puppet_server_metrics.markdown

 -   `puppetlabs.<MASTER-HOSTNAME>.http.total-requests`: The total requests handled by Puppet Server.

 #### JRuby metrics

+> **Note:** In multithreaded mode, each of these refers to JRuby threads instead of separate JRuby instances.

 -   `puppetlabs.<MASTER-HOSTNAME>.jruby.borrow-count`: The number of successfully borrowed JRubies.